SolomonThatcher/SolomonThatcher/README.md

 ## 🧍 About Me:

-Hi, my name is Solomon (Sy) Thatcher.
-I am currently studying Cybersecurity while working on a miriad of work and personal projects.
+Hi, my name is Solomon Thatcher.
+I am a lead datacenter technician for ZT systems as well as a freelance systems administrator.
+I spend a lot of time in Unix/Linux environments and love to develop tools and solutions for everyday tasks.
-I spend lots of time tinkering with linux and unix systems, and I love to learn new things about tech and security.

 ## 💻 My tech: